albuquerque53/laravel-study/006/README.md

 php artisan migration
 ```

-### There are two ways to write data in database
+### There are some ways to write data in database

-1. The 'manual' way:
+1. The 'Property-Based' way:
 * Controller:
 ```
 Model->attribute1 = Request->attribute1;